pallets-eco/flask-sqlalchemy/docs/config.rst

                                    on some Ubuntu versions) when used with improper database defaults that specify
                                    encoding-less databases.
-``SQLALCHEMY_POOL_SIZE``           The size of the database pool.
-Defaults
+``SQLALCHEMY_POOL_CLASS``          This argument accepts a class imported from
-                                   to the engine's default (usually 5) ``SQLALCHEMY_POOL_TIMEOUT``        Specifies the connection timeout for the
+                                   the sqlalchemy.pool module.
+Common options include specifying QueuePool or NullPool ``SQLALCHEMY_POOL_SIZE``           The size of the database pool.
+Defaults to the engine's default (usually 5) ``SQLALCHEMY_POOL_TIMEOUT``        Specifies the connection timeout for the